Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 # Group Properties
 > [!NOTE]
-> _If each `index` paremeter from these functions are left blank (no value).
+> _If each `index` parameter from these functions are left blank (no value).
 It will default to adding the inserted object to the current index position order of the group._

 ### addToGroup(group:String, tag:String, ?index:Int = -1):Void
 Adds a new object to the specified group instance variable.